 Dying Homeless is a long-term project launched by the Bureau of Investigative Journalism in 2017 to count those that die homeless in the UK.
-As of April 2019, the Bureau will be handing over the project over to the Museum of Homelessness, who will continue to collate and tell the stories of those dying across the UK.
+As of early April 2019, the Bureau will be handing over the project over to the Museum of Homelessness, who will continue to collate and tell the stories of those dying across the UK.

 The number of people who are living homeless has increased sharply in the UK.
 While we hear tragic stories about people who have died while sleeping rough there are many other people who die in hostels or temporary accommodation and no one counts all these deaths.